cs3157/recitations/final-review.md

 by the TAs.
 We're also providing this outline of some important topics in case it helps organize your studying (but it's not meant to be exhaustive).

-Use the link in each section to see the full review session notes for that topic.
-You can also read the midterm review session notes for a condensed version.
+If you find a topic you're not familiar with, click the link to the full review session notes.
+Make sure you understand the topic thoroughly before moving on.
+Remember, the exams are written to test how deep your knowledge goes!

 Topics from Midterm 1
 ---------------------